8e7an/dotvim/README.md

 You will have to make sure this directory doesn't already exist.

-The .vimrc file is stored in this repository but will need a symbolic .vimrc link in the `~` (Home) directory to point to it.
+The *.vimrc* file is stored in this repository but will need a symbolic *.vimrc* link in the `~` (Home) directory to point to it.

 This can be done with:

 `ln -s .vim/.vimrc ~/.vimrc`

+When cloning down the *dotvim* repository the submodules that the plugins are held in aren't cloned down automatically.

+To clone down the plugins (held as git submodules) use the following:

+git submodule init
+git submodule update